eove/his-api/docs/eove-his-interface.md

 The response to a subscription is an initial `snapshot`, followed by `patches` to update the data.

 When ventilaton module reconnects a snapshot is sent before any patch.
-Client can then replace all the state it has built so far.
+Client can then replace all the state he or she has built so far.

 Snapshot/patch payloads include `newborn` information when patient type is pediatric.
 When patient type becomes adult, `newborn` information is set to `UNAVAILABLE` in patch's payload.
 Generally speaking any information missing from previous state in current state is set to `UNAVAILABLE` in patch's payload.
 This is a way to represent the absence of information in a incremental update.

 ### Waveforms